Barclays finance chief jumps ship to Apollo

-NEW YORK (Reuters) - Apollo Global Management LLC (APO.N) said on Monday it appointed Martin Kelly, a top financial controller at Barclays Plc (BARC.L), the British bank tainted with an interest rate rigging scandal, as its next chief financial officer.
+NEW YORK (Reuters) - Apollo Global Management LLC said on Monday it appointed Martin Kelly, a top financial controller at Barclays Plc, the British bank tainted with an interest rate rigging scandal, as its next chief financial officer.

 Kelly, 44, will succeed 54-year-old Gene Donnelly, who has resigned to pursue other interests, as Apollo CFO no later than October 1, the private equity firm said in a statement.
 Donnelly will serve as CFO until mid-August and as senior advisor to Apollo until the end of the year, the firm added.